trikoder/jsonapibundle/src/Resources/doc/getting_started/quick.md

 `- [add, ['\stdClass', '\Trikoder\JsonApiBundle\Schema\Builtin\StdClassSchema']]`
 To find out more methods and usages on schema class map see (schema_class_map.md)

+Alternatively (and especially if you like your life to be as easy as possible), use [schema automapping feature](schema_automapping.md)
 ### 3. Create controller
-Create your api controller that extends `Trikoder\JsonApiBundle\Controller\AbstractController`.
+Create your API controller that extends `\Trikoder\JsonApiBundle\Controller\AbstractController`.
+Your controller will be automatically registered as a service as the `\Trikoder\JsonApiBundle\Controller\AbstractController` is already tagged with the `controller.service_arguments` tag.
 Minimal non-symfony configuration is to define model class this controller serves eg.:
 ```php
 use Trikoder\JsonApiBundle\Config\Annotation as JsonApiConfig;